victoriachistolini/Honors/Notes/MaxEnt_Concept.md

       - hinge <- change in gradient in response, piecewise linear spline
       - threshold <- "step" in fitted function
       - categorical

+# Creating Covariate Distributions
+If L is a geographic region of interest

+L1 ⊂  L represents where the species is located (this distribution is unknown to the modeler)

+L2 ⊂ L1 represents a random sampling of locations from L1, where the species has been observed

+L3 ⊂ L represent a set of background points that are a random sample of L, which represent the null model.

+f(z) is probability density of covarites on L, use L3 to approximate this.

+f1(z) is the probability density of covariates on L1, use L2 to approximate this.

+Then Bayes’ rule gives:
+Pr(y = 1 | z) = f1(z)Pr(y = 1)/f(z)

 # Coeficient Estimation
 - constraints